 I took up a weekend day and wobbled in during the tumbleweeds of a Monday afternoon.
 No one was about, and no nasty post-it notes were on my notice board.
 I cracked off a few emails before drinking a litre of milk and washing my face.
 Bless you for keeping me honest.

-Izzy Taylor: How long of walking until you had to put your shoes on?
-What condition are your feet in?
-What state is your body in?
-Do you even have any pain or are you so fit your legs didn’t even notice haha.
+Izzy Taylor: How long until you had to put your shoes on?
+What condition are your feet and body in?
 Did that iPhone work?

 Luke Whitmore: What did you learn about the stretch of land, you didn’t already know?

 A country road has a lot more food rubbish, tossed by tossers in less of a hurry- or with no other car/person to spot them turfing stuff out the window.
 The highway was actually far cleaner than I’d expected, at least for many of the long stretches.
 Waste seemed to be ‘bounced’ from ute trays and accidental (some good stuff).
 But then there’s the mower that comes through, dicing at it goes, and the wind…The type and frequency of rubbish ‘type’ fascinated me and is a window into the human phyche.
 So, more of a comment about road behaviour?
 I paid attention to the edge of roads a lot, as in, the type of tarmac layed down and the thickness of softs spots.
 I bet a civil engineer could learn a lot by walking for a few days along different sections of road.

 Jade Showers: Do you talk to yourself for company while journeying?